How does broadband actually work?

 Wires and fibres

 ADSL (or asymmetric digital subscriber line) is effectively broadband delivered down a phone line.
 Where it differs from a dial-up connection is that it uses a different frequency from your voice calls – this means you can make voice calls while using the internet and performance is faster than the old system.
-In a physical sense, ADSL uses copper wire fed into your home, where a socket on the wall gives phone and internet connection, using a micro filter to separate your phone line from your broadband.
+In a physical sense, ADSL uses copper wire fed into your home, where a socket on the wall gives a phone and internet connection, using a microfilter to separate your phone line from your broadband.

 Broadband delivered by cable is a totally different proposition.
 Rather than using copper cables to bring the data into your living room, cable broadband is delivered down an optical fibre cable.
 This has several advantages: speeds are faster, as the composition of the wires means that the signal degrades less – and the single cable can handle landline phone and TV signal as well, meaning everything can be delivered down one pipe.

-So what’s wireless?
+So what is wireless?

 Regardless of how your broadband is delivered to your front door, you need to get it through to your laptop and other devices.
 This is done by feeding the internet signal through a router – which converts it into a radio signal, which can then be picked up by your WiFi-enabled devices.

-However, if you regularly work from home and rely on your internet connection to get things done – especially if you are downloading and uploading large files – then cable broadband may be a better solution.
-This is particularly important if you are in a household with several internet users who are using the internet to do different things – for example, streaming HD TV, or using Skype.
-It can also be helpful if you live a long way from the telephone exchange, as cable is less affected by distance.
+Nowadays, so many people regularly work from home and rely on their internet connection to get things done – especially if for downloading and uploading large files – making cable broadband the only solution.
+Cable broadband is particularly important if you are in a household with several internet users who are using the internet to do different things – for example, streaming HD TV, or making video calls.
+And let’s be honest, most of us are.

 Alan Dobie